Pongsatorn6487048/LineBot-QR-Reader/README.md

 * Test connection with ***npm start*** or ***pgAdmin***

 ### 3. Create & Login with IAM User

+> [!NOTE]
+> If you already have AWS IAM User you can skip this step.

 * Go to search box type "IAM" -> User -> Create user
 * After name for user, Select ◉ Attach policy directly
 * Assign "AdministratorAccess" role for user and create